TABurrows/taburrows.github.io/_docs/google-cloud/security-Best-Practices.md

 Applications running on Instances associated with the SVC ACC can make Authenticated requests to other Google APIs using the SVC Acc Identity;

+Access Scopes provide the ability to limit what permissions are allowed when using the DEFAULT SERVCIE ACCOUNT; before IAM ROLES, ACCESS SCOPES were the only mechanism for granting permissions to SVC Accounts; Although they are not the primary way of granting PERMS now, you must still configure ACCESS SCOPES when initiating an Instance to run under the Default Service Account; remember: that ACCESS SCOPES only apply on a PER-INSTANCE BASIS.
+You set ACCESS SCOPES when creating an Instance and the ACESS SCOPES persists only for the life of the Instance.

+There are several options when setting ACCESS SCOPES:
+- "Allow Default Access" is actually very narrow and allows READ-ONLY ACCESS to Cloud Storage as well as access to Cloud Logging and Cloud Monitoring; other API Access using the Default Service Account will obviously be restricted.
+The DEFAULT ACCESS SCOPE therefore does not include access to OTHER APIs such as BigQuery, Datastore, Cloud SQL, Pub/Sub, or Cloud BigTable
+- "Allow Full Access" access scope is also available and this grants access to ALL APIs.